sailecodes/todo/README.md

         - After passing the authentication layer, the POST and PATCH routes must pass todo and query param validations
       - 5 routes
         - Get all todos (_GET_, `/api/v1/todos`)
+          - Retrieve only the todo items that the user has created
         - Create a todo (_POST_, `/api/v1/todos`)
+          - Use the user id in the JWT as the value for createdBy
         - Get a todo (_GET_, `/api/v1/todos/:id`)
+          - Validate that a todo item with id exists
+          - Verify that the requesting user either created the todo item or is an admin
         - Update a todo (_PATCH_, `/api/v1/todos/:id`)
         - Delete a todo (_DELETE_, `/api/v1/todos/:id`)
 - Models